MVNU has highest traditional undergrad enrollment since 2008

 Recent PostsMVNU accepting all CCU credits; matching fall 2019 costs

-posted about 1 year agoStanley named MVNU Director of Admissions
+posted over 1 year agoStanley named MVNU Director of Admissions

-posted about 1 year agoMVNU records highest undergraduate enrollment in nine years
+posted over 1 year agoMVNU records highest undergraduate enrollment in nine years

 posted over 1 year ago